tuhindas30/User-List-Frontend/README.md

 ## Assumptions

 - User statuses that doesn't match the required condition shows `Unknown`.
-- Since there is not close button on modal, it closes if user clicks outside the modal.
+- Since there is no close button on modal, it closes if user clicks outside the modal.
 - Username is concatenation of first name and last name in lower case.

 ## Available Scripts